Management Approach

 Environmental exhibition

-The Toyobo group held an environmental exhibition once a year to deepen employees' understanding of the group's efforts to conserve the global environment (since fiscal 2022, the exhibition has also been held via the Internet).
-In fiscal 2023, the exhibition introduces our action guidelines for "biodiversity conservation" and the activities being conducted at each of the group's production sites.
+Since 1996, the Toyobo group has held an annual environmental exhibition on employee to deepen employees' understanding of the group's efforts to conserve the global environment (since fiscal 2022, the exhibition has also been held via the Internet).
+In fiscal 2024, the exhibition took up a special feature entitled "Efforts by Business Sites and Plants for Preservation of the Global environment and Coexistence with Local Communities" and introduced the activities being carried out at business sites and plants throughout Japan to preserve and improve the environment and coexist with local communities.

 Environmental education on joining the company